14 Best Beaches near Mystic, CT

 5. Bluff Point State Park, Groton

 Pretty Bluff Point State Park stretches into the Long Island Sound.
-An undeveloped natural wonderland, this forested peninsula (measuring 1.5 miles long by one mile in width) offers visitors a chance to get up close and personal with some of the area's most incredible plant and animal species.
+An undeveloped natural wonderland, this forested peninsula (measuring 1.5 miles long by one mile in width) offers visitors a chance to get up close and personal with some of the area's most incredible plant and animal species in one of Connecticut's loveliest state parks.

 An easy trip from Mystic, the drive will only take about 10 minutes.
 A long dirt trail takes visitors to the beach, which is rocky enough to require shoes.
 It's also filled with shells, a treat for collectors everywhere.

 It's a bit of a trek to get here, so you'll want to pack water and snacks.
-As with most beaches in the area, there aren't trash cans, so take the garbage with you.
+As with most beaches near Mystic, there aren't trash cans, so take the garbage with you.

 The main reason people visit this park can be found at the top of the bluff.
-The view from here is spectacular, especially if you time it for sunset.
-Insider's tip: Bring a flashlight for your hike back to the car.
+The view from here is spectacular, especially if you time your visit for sunset.
+Insider's tip: Bring a flashlight for your hike back to the car and binoculars to spy the captivating wildlife who call this area home.

 Address: 55 Depot Road, Groton, Connecticut